Why Your Throat Hurts

 Sprays and Lozenges

-Over-the-counter numbing sprays or lozenges are helpful to relieve the pain.
+Over-the-counter numbing sprays or lozenges are helpful to relieve sore throat pain.
 A lozenge or sugar-free hard candy can help relax the throat, and lozenges and throat sprays sometimes include additional helpful ingredients, such as

 - anesthetics, which reduce pain,